IBSim/VirtualLab/docs/source/runsim.rst

     .. note:: The binary distribution of standalone **Code_Aster** and the version packaged with **Salome-Meca** does not make use of MPI.
 To use MPI with **Code_Aster** it must be compiled from source, in which case the solvers 'MUMPS' and 'PETSC' may be used.

-    .. note:: ncpus and mpi_nbcpu will not conflict because only one value is used depending on the solver utilised.
-That is, if both variables are set, only one is passed to the solver.
+    .. note:: If **Code_Aster** has been compiled with MPI then ncpus specifies the number of OpenMP cpus used for each mpi cpu.
+For example if mpi_nbcpu=8 and ncpus=6, then 48 cpus are used.

   .. attribute:: Cleanup()

-    This function removes all tmp directories created and closes the opened instance of **SALOME**.
+    This function removes all tmp directories created and closes any open instance of **SALOME**.